sstebbins/pppcemr/README.md

 ```
 python manage.py runserver
 ```
-or
+or, if you have both python 2.7 and 3.5 on your computer:
 ```
 python3 manage.py runserver
 ```
-(if you have both python 2.7 and 3.5 on your computer).